Best Headset for VALORANT – The Ultimate Guide

 Aside from that this all plastic GAME ONE has velvet earcup pads (as opposed to the faux leather ones on the GAME ZERO) and a slightly less defined bass when compared to its sibling.
 In short: if you prefer a nice and wide soundstage and you’re gaming in quiet environments we’d recommend the GAME ONE, otherwise the GAME ZERO is an option.

 The most popular set of headphones

 As we said in the intro going for a pair of headphones along with an external mic is definitely an option, and this beyerdynamic DT 990 Pro pair is one of the most popular options with the pros.

-This open-back pair of headphones is well known in the music and audio scene for its great cost-performance ratio.
+This open-back pair of headphones (check out the 77o Pro if you want a closed back design) is well known in the music and audio scene for its great cost-performance ratio.
 It’s not made for gaming so you definitely don’t get any software that allows you to tweak the EQ to match specific games or whatever but the fact that it’s an open-backed model (which means that the earcups are not closed off) results in a fantastic sound stage.
 Couple that with the precise audio that this product delivers and you’ve got something that works great for gaming.

 One caveat is that due to the open-back design it’s not going to be good at muting the world around you.
-Sound will leak in (and out) so if you’re constantly gaming in a noisy environment this isn’t really an option.
+Sound will leak in (and out) so if you’re constantly gaming in a noisy environment this isn’t really an option and you should probably consider the DT 770 Pro.
 Open-back headphones sound a lot more natural and less constrained to most people though so if you’re gaming in a quiet room an open-back pair can definitely be better than closed-back products.

 Conclusion: the best headset for VALORANT